-Since 92% of Americans have health insurance, medical billing is inevitably part of a practice’s everyday tasks.
-Sure, most practitioners didn’t get into medicine to file paperwork all day, but the HCFA form – the primary medical claim form – is relatively easy to complete.
+Since 92 percent of Americans have health insurance according to Statista, medical billing is inevitably part of a practice’s everyday tasks.
+Sure, most practitioners didn’t get into medicine to file paperwork all day, but the Health Care Financing Administration (HCFA) form ― the primary medical claim form ― is relatively easy to complete.
 This guide will tell you all about the form and how to fill out and file it.

 Editor’s note: Looking for the right medical billing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-The abbreviation “HCFA” stands for “Health Care Finance Administration.”
-As you might guess from this name, the HCFA 1500 has official origins.
+The HCFA 1500 has official origins.
 It’s the work of the Centers for Medicare & Medicaid Services (CMS), which initially devised it to facilitate Medicare and Medicaid reimbursements.

 Form HCFA is so comprehensive that private insurers have also adopted it as their standard.
 Additionally, federal law requires practitioners seeking reimbursement to file either these forms or UB-04 forms, which we’ll explain later in this article.